Jsadamiec/automatic-octo-guacamole/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

- Two textboxes for VIN number and purshase price
+    Two textboxes for VIN number and purshase price along with two buttons, one for inserting and one for searching.
+Along with text field for the output.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+    Our class will contain a subclass for the nodes, and methods for inserting, seraching, removing, and sorting the cars along with private helper methods.

 Name each interface or class and briefly describe its function or purpose.

 ## Edit and Submit this file and any figures referenced by this document.